alpacaaa/wadoo/README.markdown

 enabled and the definitive links.

 ##### Embedded webserver
-This is the easiest, just open a terminal, `cd` to the wadoo directory and then `cd` to the public folder.
+This is the easiest, just open a terminal, `cd` to the Wadoo directory and then `cd` to the public folder.
 Now run this command:
 `php -S localhost:8000 router.php` and you should be able to see your changes as you develop at the address `http://localhost:8000`.

 ##### Apache .htaccess